ibm-cloud-architecture/refarch-integration/README.md

 * As we are migrating to Kubernetes and IBM Cloud Private a set of components will run as docker container in pods.

 ## The Current Physical Deployment and Installation
-The  Current Physical deployment includes six servers, we are describing how installations were done in each matching project so you can replicate the configuration if you want.
-It should take you 2 to 3 hours per server.
+The  Current Physical deployment includes six servers, we are describing how installations were done in separate git hub repository so you can replicate the configuration if you want.
+It should take you 1 to 2 hours per server.
 * DB2 server read [this note](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2#db2-server-installation)
 * Liberty App server read [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/liberty-server.md)
-* For IBM Integration Bus see [this article]().
+* IBM Integration Bus see [this article]().
 * API Connect see [Server config](https://github.com/ibm-cloud-architecture/refarch-integration-api#server-configuration)
-* For LDAP Server running on the utility server [LDAP Configuration](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration)
+* Open LDAP Server running on the utility server [LDAP Configuration](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration)
-* [Utility Server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#server-configuration) running Secure Gateway and [Jenkins server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/cicd.md#installation)
+* [Utility Server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#server-configuration) runs IBM Secure Gateway and [Jenkins server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/cicd.md#installation)

 As part of the hybrid integration compute mission is to leverage the VM lift and shift approach by deploying vm image to Bluemix VM.

 ## Get application source code